jripke74/fs-cafe-menu/README.md

 You change the properties of a link when the link is being clicked by using a pseudo-selector that looks like a:active { propertyName: propertyValue; }.

 Change the color of the footer Visit our website link to white when clicked on.

+Step 85
+To maintain the existing black and brown color theme , change the color for when the link is visited to black and use brown for when the link is actually clicked.

+Step 86
+The menu text CAMPER CAFE has a different space from the top than the address's space at the bottom of the menu.
+This is due to the browser having some default top margin for the h1 element.

+Change the top margin of the h1 element to 0 to remove all the top margin.

+Step 87
+To remove some of the vertical space between the h1 element and the text Est. 2020, change the bottom margin of the h1 to 15px.

+Step 88
+Now the top spacing looks good.
+The space below the address at the bottom of the menu is a little bigger than the space at the top of the menu and the h1 element.

+To decrease the default margin space below the address p element, create a class selector named address and use the value 5px for the margin-bottom property.

+Step 89
+Now apply the address class to the p element containing the street address 123 Free Code Camp Drive.

+Step 90
+The menu looks good, but other than the coffee beans background image, it is mainly just text.

+Under the Coffee heading, add an image using the url https://cdn.freecodecamp.org/curriculum/css-cafe/coffee.jpg.
+Give the image an alt value of coffee icon.

+Step 91
+The image you added is not centered horizontally like the Coffee heading above it. img elements are "like" inline elements.

+To make the image behave like block-level elements such as headings, create an img type selector.
+Set the display property to block, and use margin-left and margin-right properties to center it horizontally.

+Step 92
+Add one last image under the Desserts heading using the URL https://cdn.freecodecamp.org/curriculum/css-cafe/pie.jpg.
+Give the image an alt value of pie icon.

+Step 93
+It would be nice if the vertical space between the h2 elements and their associated icons was smaller.
+The h2 elements have default top and bottom margin space, so you could change the bottom margin of the h2 elements to say 0 or another number.

+There is an easier way, simply add a negative top margin to the img elements to pull them up from their current positions.
+Negative values are created using a - in front of the value.
+To complete this workshop, go ahead and use a negative top margin of 25px in the img type selector.

+Congratulations!
+You have completed the Cafe Menu workshop.